Looking to learn at home? We could all use some homeschooling tips.

-We allow ourselves grace without seeking teacher perfection.
+Allow grace without seeking teacher perfection.

-We allow the new homeschool routine to develop organically.
+Acknowledge that the new homeschool routine to develop organically.

-We slowly build a tolerance for the toddler’s interruptions.
+Slowly build a tolerance for the toddler’s interruptions.

 What toddlers need is to feel included for the minute they need us, and space to roam after being acknowledged.